 The Old Royal Palace was built in 1135 in the beautiful Romanesque style and is one of the most interesting buildings in the Prague Castle complex.
 It was once the ruling seat of the Bohemian kings.
 A quick visit here will suffice.

 The most sumptuous room of the palace is the Vladislav Hall, which was built in the 15th century.
 It is the largest ballroom in Europe and has a length of 60 meters.
 The hall has no pillars but only a supporting vault and was used for many different purposes such as gatherings, jousting tournaments, and coronations.
 The broad staircase leading into the building which allowed knights to enter on horseback for jousting competitions is truly a sight to behold.

 These picturesque houses now exhibit medieval armory and textiles and sell tourist souvenirs.
-It was home to some notable writers in the past, most famously Franz Kafka.
+The houses on Golden Lane were lived in until World War II and the house at number 22 was home to the 20th-century literary giant Franz Kafka.